pingcap/tiproxy/README.md

 ## License

-Weir is under the Apache 2.0 license.
+TiProxy is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.